akash-santhosh/Web/README.md

-Host Static Webpages with HTM,CSS,JS and simple files
+Host Static Webpages with HTML,CSS,JS and simple files on Arduino